The Graduate Student Advisor to the Dean of Graduate Studies and Chancellor

 Are you a current graduate or professional student at UC Davis?
 If so, the GSADC is available to assist you with a range of issues related to your experiences at UC Davis

 - Questions about where/how to access campus resources

 - Confidential advice on dealing with difficult situations surrounding faculty, staff, or peers

 - Discussions about concerns related to administrative policies or graduate/professional student representation

-The GSADC is ready and willing to engage with students via email or in person; in person meetings may take place in the Graduate Studies office (Mrak 250) or at the campus location of your choice.
-Meetings at off-campus locations, including downtown Davis, the Sacramento campus, or remote labs (Bodega Bay, Tahoe) are also possible.
+The GSADC is ready and willing to engage with students via email or in person.
+In-person meetings may take place in the Graduate Studies offices or at the campus location of your choice.
 To set up an appointment or start a conversation by email, please email this year's GSADC, at email@example.com

 Gillian Moise, a UC Davis Ph.D. candidate in Sociology, has assumed the role of Graduate Student Advisor to the Dean of Graduate Studies and to the Chancellor (GSADC) for the 2020-2021 academic year.